 We aim to make sure you’re as informed as possible during the application process.
 If you’re not able to find the answer you need, feel free to email us.

-The program is 15 months.
-For Fall 2021, classes begin September 23 and end December 9 of the following year.
+The MFE program is 15 months in length from start to finish.
+Classes begin in September and end in December of the following year.

-Our target class size for the entering class of Fall 2021 is 80 students.
+Our target class size for the entering class is between 85 and 95 students.
+The class is divided into two cohorts.

 Yes!
 Applicants should have some experience or coursework in computer programming (e.g., C++, Java, or Python), plus statistical and econometric modeling (e.g., R, SAS, STATA, or MATLAB).